wasmCloud/wasmCloud/CONTRIBUTION_LADDER.md

 * Comment on an issue that you’re interested in.
 * Submit a pull request to fix an issue.
 * Report a bug.
-* Share an actor/provider you made and your experience with it
+* Share a component/provider you made and your experience with it
 * Come chat with us in [Slack](https://slack.wasmcloud.com/).

 As a community member you must follow our [Code of Conduct](CODE_OF_CONDUCT.md).